gen8787/FSDI-111-Inventory-Manager/README.md

 - [ ] 5.
 Your entire app must use bootstrap 4 for its graphical user interface.

 - [x] 6.
 You must submit a link to your GitHub repository that hosts the code.

+- [ ] 7.
+Users can submit product reviews that other users may read.